CenturyBoys/x-raptor/README.md

     )
 ```

-To allow multiple asynchronous responses on `sub` routes X-raptor use the `request_id` as antenna.
-Those antennas are pubsub channels that `yield` string messages
+To allow multiple asynchronous responses on routes X-raptor use the `request_id` as antenna.
+Those antennas are pubsub channels that `yield` string messages.

 ### Antenna